The Nervous System

 When love harms: how abuse and fear distort your clarity

 If you're in an emotionally or physically abusive relationship, the nervous system often responds by trying to keep the peace at all costs.
-It doesn’t weigh logic or long-term safety—it reacts to immediate threat.
+It doesn’t weigh logic or long-term safety—it reacts to immediate threat. .

-When love has been weaponized, your body learns to fear disconnection and connection—because both can hurt.
+When love has been weaponized, your body learns to fear both disconnection and connection.
 So you walk on eggshells, keep quiet, try harder.
 It makes sense.
-But staying isn’t always about love—it’s often about fear: fear of what will happen if you leave, fear of what that says about you, or fear of being alone.
+Staying in a harmful relationships isn’t always about love—it’s often about fear: what will happen if you leave, what leaving says about you, or fear of being alone, etc..

 That fear is valid, but it also clouds your clarity.
 You’re not imagining things.
 And if it’s hurting you, it matters—even if no one else sees it.

 When love feels stuck: how the nervous system justifies staying